raisinbread/teleprompter/README.md

 Contributions are welcome!
 Please:
 - Follow the existing code style (see `.prettierrc.json` and `.eslintrc.mjs`).
 - Add tests for new features or bug fixes.
-- Document public classes and methods with JSDoc.
-- See `todo.md` for ideas and areas for improvement.

 ---